block/mcp-jupyter/docs/docs/installation.md

 - **stdio** (default) - Standard input/output communication, ideal for IDE integration
 - **http** - Streamable HTTP transport with session management, ideal for web clients and remote access

+#### Use Cases for HTTP Transport

+- **Serverless deployments**: Host the MCP server in cloud environments (AWS Lambda, Google Cloud Functions, etc.)
+- **Remote access**: Connect to the server from different machines or networks
+- **Web integrations**: Build web-based AI assistants that connect to the MCP server
+- **Multi-user environments**: Deploy a central MCP server that multiple clients can connect to
+- **Stateless operations**: Use `--stateless-http` for environments where session persistence isn't needed or desired

 #### Using HTTP Transport

 Start the server with HTTP transport: